Women's Health, Your Way

 We grew up steeped in that: the before-and-afters, the "flattering" cuts, the understanding that our bodies were permanent renovation projects.
 Now we're in our late thirties, rolling our eyes at all of it, and also blocking off ninety minutes before sandal season to handle the situation.

-That's the duality of womanhood, I guess — you can see exactly how you got here and still need to get your eyebrows threaded every two weeks.
+What can I say — women contain multitudes.
+You can see exactly how you got here and still need to get your eyebrows threaded every two weeks.
+Both things, forever.

 More from GIRLHOOD